Circle up with us!

 Living Room Learning Series

-The Living Room Learning Series is donation-based.
-We appreciate a gift of any amount upon registration.
-All donations will provide financial aid to Traveling School students, ensuring every young woman has the opportunity to learn and grow.
-If you are unable to donate to our financial aid fund at this time, we still welcome your participation!
+The Living Room Learning Program is donation-based.
+All donations will provide financial aid to Traveling School students, ensuring every young woman has the opportunity to learn and grow on a Traveling School semester.
+Thank you for your support, and stay tuned for our next series!

 So You Want to Make Change?
 Knowledge and Skills for Collective Action